aylinkaymazm/hepsiemlak_case1_desktop/README.md

 # hepsiemlak_case1_desktop

 HEY!
-Its a Selenium with Java Automation case project.
+Its a Selenium with Java Automation WEB case project.

 This project used maven , junit , log4j and page object model (POM)